bartificer/programming-by-stealth/docs/pbs40.md

 }
 ```

 Finally, notice that I used CSS’s flex box feature to lay out the form.
-We covered flexbox way way way back in [instalment 9](https://www.bartbusschots.ie/s/2016/02/19/programming-by-stealth-9-of-x-more-css-positioning/).
+We covered flexboxes way way way back in [instalment 9](https://pbs.bartificer.net/pbs9).

 ### Validation Shortcomings

 Notice that this sample solution’s validation has at least two significant shortcomings.

-Firstly, there is no way with pure HTML5 form validation to check the validity of the content entered into the cast text area.
+Firstly, there is no way, with pure HTML5 form validation, to check the validity of the content entered into the cast text area.
 We can’t even use a regular expression because the `pattern` attribute is only supported on the `input` element, not the `textarea` element.

 Secondly, we can’t enforce the requirement that the user select at least one genre.

-These serve as good examples of two common classes of edge-case – single inputs that need more powerful validation than that offered by the HTML5 validation attributes, and, constraints that are spread between multiple form elements.
+These serve as good examples of two common classes of edge-case – single inputs that need more powerful validation than that offered by the HTML5 validation attributes, and constraints that are spread between multiple form elements.

 ## HTML5 Form Validation & JavaScript

-To add custom form validation you need to understand two things – the `.setCustomValidity()` function provided by the DOM, and, event handlers.
-The `.setCustomValidity()` function allows you to attach a validation error of your choice to any form element, and event handlers allow you to trigger code when a user interacts with a form.
+To add custom form validation you need to understand two things – the `.setCustomValidity()` function provided by the DOM and event handlers.
+The `.setCustomValidity()` function allows you to attach a validation error of your choice to any form element.
+Event handlers allow you to trigger code when a user interacts with a form.

 ### The `.setCustomValidity()` DOM Function

-In this series I’ve generally avoided direct DOM manipulation, and instead uses the much more human-friendly jQuery API to interact with the DOM on our behalf.
-This is one of the few instances where jQuery can’t help us, and we have to interact with the DOM directly – the `.setCustomValidity()` is not a jQuery function, it’s a native DOM function that exists on form elements.
+In this series I’ve generally avoided direct DOM manipulation.
+Instead I've used the much more human-friendly jQuery API to interact with the DOM on our behalf.
+This is one of the few instances where jQuery can’t help us and we have to interact with the DOM directly – the `.setCustomValidity()` is not a jQuery function, it’s a native DOM function that exists on form elements.

 Before we go any further, let’s do some quick revision on how jQuery works.
 When you use the jQuery function (the shortcut `$()` or the full `jQuery()`) to query a page for a collection of HTML elements, what you get in effect is an object that contains an array of raw DOM objects.
 You can access these raw DOM objects directly using standard array notation.
 For example, you can get the raw DOM object for the first paragraph on a page with `$('p')[0]`.
-There is a better way though – jQuery’s `.get()` function provides easy access to the underlying DOM objects, and it offers the advantage of supporting negative indexes – that is to say, you can count from the front or the back!
+There is a better way though – jQuery’s `.get()` function provides easy access to the underlying DOM objects.
+It offers the advantage of supporting negative indexes – that is to say, you can count from the front or the back!
 For example, you can get the DOM object for the first paragraph on a page with `$('p').get(0)`, and for the last with `$('p').get(-1)`.
 If you specify an invalid index, or an index that goes out of range, `undefined` will be returned.
 You’ll find a [full description of the `.get()` function in the jQuery docs](https://api.jquery.com/get/).

-So – to use the `.setCustomValidity()` function we need to either use the array syntax on a jQuery object, or, jQuery’s `.get()` function.
+So – to use the `.setCustomValidity()` function, we need to either use the array syntax on a jQuery object or jQuery’s `.get()` function.

 As well as supporting the validation attributes we’ve already seen like `required`, `minlength`, `pattern`, etc., HTML5 also supports the concept of a custom validity.
 If an item within a form’s DOM object has a custom validity property with any value other than an empty string, the browser considers that item to be in an invalid state.
 The `.setCustomValidity()` function allows us to alter the value of this DOM property.
 If you set the value of this property to a string of your choice, then form validation will fail, and the browser will display the string in a standard HTML form validation error message dialogue.